JOHN CORABI – “If I Don’t Remember, It Didn’t Happen” By Aaron Small

 happen.
 So I throw the cigarettes away, at which point I checked out of

-the room with Eric Singer and Bruce Kulick.
+Bruce Kulick.
 We got on a train and went

 to Milan, and literally two hours later, I swear to God I would have